1. Academic Validation

 Results: SDS-PAGE profiling under reducing conditions indicated that the protein recognized by this antibody consisted of several components of molecular weight 41,000-45,000.
 Partial amino acid sequence analysis of this protein indicated that these components involved a heterogeneously modified single polypeptide, and that this antigen is identical to human prostatic Acid Phosphatase.

 Conclusions: This single-step method saves the time needed to purify prostatic Acid Phosphatase and requires only half a day for the whole procedure.
 Moreover, the purity of the isolated protein was extremely high.
-This method seems to be useful not only for purifying prostatic Acid Phosphatase but also for purifying other proteins from the prostate gland and for analysis of antigenic macromolecules.
+This method seems to be useful not only for purifying prostatic Acid Phosphatase but also for purifying Other proteins from the prostate gland and for analysis of antigenic macromolecules.

 Figures